UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Full Workflow and Training

 We train \ourmodel in two stages.
 In the first stage, we train the embedding network to align $h_{\mathrm{mix}}$ with the LLM's embedding space.
 This is because LLMs are trained for the text modality, which has distinct characteristics and features from physical processes like fluid dynamics and heat flow.
 Stage 1 reduces the modality gap to prevent the distortion of pretrained weights.
 Next, we fine-tune the entire model on a dataset of multiple families of spatiotemporal PDEs.

 \textbf{Stage 1: Embedding Pretraining } Intuitively, there is a modality gap between text data used to train general-purpose LLMs and PDEs.
 Previous work has also shown that directly fine-tuning pretrained LLMs on non-text inputs can result in suboptimal performance~\citep{fpt}.
-To address this challenge, \citet{shen2023cross} introduced ORCA, which performs distribution matching before fine-tuning to enable cross-modal adaptation.
-That is, given a randomly initialized embedding network, we first pretrain it to minimize the distribution distance between the embedding network's output---in our case $h_{\mathrm{mix}}$---and the distribution of the text embeddings of a reference NLP dataset, which we denote as $h_{\mathrm{LM}}$.
+To address this, \citet{shen2023cross} introduced ORCA, which performs distribution matching before fine-tuning to enable cross-modal adaptation.
+That is, given a randomly initialized embedding network, we first pretrain it to minimize the distribution distance between the embedding network's output---in our case $h_{\mathrm{mix}}$---and the text embeddings of a external reference NLP dataset, which we denote as $h_{\mathrm{LM}}$.
 This process makes the cross-modal distribution resemble the text distribution that the LLM is pretrained on.
+Following the ORCA work, we use the CoNLL-2003 dataset~\citep{conll} as the reference dataset for alignment.

-We apply similar alignment to the PDE features $h_{\mathrm{mix}}$.However, unlike ORCA which uses an optimal transport (OT) based metric for measuring the distribution distance, we use the maximum mean discrepancy (MMD) distance for \ourmodel.
+We propose several PDE-specific improvements to the alignment process.
+First, unlike ORCA which uses an optimal transport (OT) based metric for measuring the distribution distance, we use the maximum mean discrepancy (MMD) distance for \ourmodel.
 This is because the OT-based metric requires discrete class labels to compute, making it unsuitable for PDEs.
 In contrast, MMD acts directly on the features $h_{\text{mix}}$ and is more computationally efficient.
 Thus, we define

 where $k(a, a') = \exp(\|a - a'\|_2/2)$ denotes the Gaussian kernel; $\ggP$ and $\ggQ$ denote the distributions of the PDE embeddings $h_{\mathrm{mix}}$ and the reference text embeddings $h_{\mathrm{LM}}$.